anupam-k/React-JS-Notes/Day 1 - React JS Notes.md

 <br>

 ## _JSX Rules_
-- Whenever you open any that then it should be closed
+- Whenever you open any tag then it should be closed

 <b>_JSX element 'img' has no closing tag_</b>
 - Without JSX: `<img src="">`